 Florence is one of the most beautiful cities in Italy and is not to be missed in any Tuscany itinerary.

 One full day is the minimum that you need in order to see the main highlights of Florence.
 You can find more information, tips, and advice for visiting Florence in my previous post.
 It includes a sample one day itinerary and accommodation advice.

 Not to be missed in Florence is the Cathedral (you can climb the Duomo as well), Ponte Vecchio, Uffizi Gallery, and Palazzo Vecchio.
 If you have just one day in Florence, stroll the old town, check out the market, and walk to Piazzale Michelangelo for the best view in Florence.

-Stay in Florence for at least one night, in order to take the full advantage of your time here.
+Stay in Florence for at least one night, in order to take full advantage of your time here.
 If you stay in town, I recommend Hotel De La Ville.

-TIP: If you only have limited time and want to see the best of Florence in one day, I recommend that you book priority entrance ticket to the Dome.
+TIP: If you only have limited time and want to see the best of Florence in one day, I recommend that you book a priority entrance ticket to the Dome.
 For Uffizi gallery, I recommend booking timed entrance tickets – they also save you lots of time and cost just a fraction of the priority entrance.

 Day 2 – Florence to Siena

 Leave Florence early in the morning and drive to Siena.
 Via Chiantigiana road SR 222 from Florence to Siena is very scenic, so you may want to take this road rather than a highway.